 Age-Related Aches

 Another widespread belief is that persistent back pain is just a normal part of aging.
-While some back pain can be age-related, dismissing it as such without further investigation overlooks the possibility of vertebral fractures.
+While some back pain depends on the age of the individual, dismissing it as such without further investigation overlooks the possibility of vertebral fractures.

 Lack of Diagnosis